Hawaii Braces For Hurricane Lane, Now A Category 5

 "Hurricane Lane is not a well-behaved hurricane," Ige said in a statement Tuesday.
 "I've not seen such dramatic changes in the forecast track as I've seen with this storm.
 I urge our residents and visitors to take this threat seriously and prepare for a significant impact."

-State offices on Hawaii Island and Maui will be closed Wednesday through Friday, as the governor announced that nonessential state employees in the two counties will be put on administrative leave.
+State offices on Hawaii Island and Maui will be closed Wednesday through Friday.
+The governor announced that nonessential state employees in the two counties will be put on administrative leave.

 All public and charter schools in the two counties will be closed Wednesday until further notice, the Hawaii State Department of Education said.